Module pulearn.elkanoto

 raise NotFittedError(

-'The estimator must be fitted before calling predict(...).'
+"The estimator must be fitted before calling predict()."

 )

-return np.array([
+return np.array(

-1.0 if p > threshold else -1.0
+[1.0 if p > threshold else 0.0 for p in positive_scores]

 Parameters